Top 10 Regression Testing Tools and Frameworks | Updated 2025

 Other Key Features:

-- Support data-driven testing.
+- Supports data-driven testing.

-Start Regression Testing At Ease With Katalon
+Do Regression Testing Better With Katalon

 2. Selenium [Great For Web Testing Automation]